mariohmol/ang-jsoneditor/README.md

 # Collaborate

-Fork, clone this repo and install dependencies:
+Fork, clone this repo and install dependencies.
+This project just works with webpack 4 (dont change to 5):

 ```sh
 npm i -g rimraf